adili0505/Regina-Bike-Accidents/README.md

 # Regina-Bike-Accidents
-Severity of Bike Accidents in Regina 2010-2019
+Data Visualization for Bike Accidents in Regina 2010-2019